 Using a cross-disciplinary approach, this course examines the making, meaning, and reception of Marian images within the various social, religious, and cultural milieus from which they emerged.

-Focus on the efficacy of religious ideas and constituencies with respect to understand and challenge institutional power, engender civic discourse and engagement, and contribute to social activism.
+How does one go about changing the world?
+This course investigates on the efficacy of religious ideas and constituencies with respect to understanding and challenging institutional power, engendering civic discourse and engagement, and contributing to social activism.